Klosmi/html-basics/JS-basic.md

 __Promises are objects that represent the eventual completion, the eventual success or failure of some operation (some async operation).__
 So a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function.

-- The *promises* keeps the nested branching path, but it makes it nicer.
+- *promises* keep the nested branching path, but they make it nicer.

 __👇skip to:
     [`promise`](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#promise-1)__